 Keeping It Steady

-You'll soon learn that one of the biggest challenges when using binoculars for stargazing is holding them steady.
+You'll soon learn that one of the biggest challenges when using binoculars for astronomy is holding them steady.
 You won't see nearly as much if your target is jiggling and wobbling around.
-Here are several ways to get a grip on the problem:

 - If you're standing, lean against something — a car, a tree, or the side of a house.
 Your images should get steadier.